-At Pacific Workers’ Compensation Law Center, we understand the dangers construction workers face every single day on the job.
+At Pacific Workers', The Lawyers for Injured Workers, we understand the dangers construction workers face every single day on the job.
 Our attorneys recognize that injured construction workers typically face immense challenges, from obtaining the right medical care to managing new disabilities to making up for lost income while out of work.
 As your legal team, our goal is to help you understand your rights, protect your best interests, and fight for the maximum benefits you are owed, whether through the California workers’ compensation system or other, additional means.

 From our office in Tracy, our construction accident attorneys represent injured workers and the families of those killed in tragic workplace accidents throughout San Joaquin County and the surrounding areas.
 We bring over 130 years of combined experience to our practice, as well as a long-standing history of success.